 Finding common values and priorities among different community players led to a new capacity to improve the community.
 Some of the interests that ended up aligning include:

 - Grassroots advocacy to split up the under-performing Kensington High School into smaller schools.

 - Growing concern about the crime and nuisance activity on the vacant industrial properties around the Berks El station.

-> - Then School District Superintendent, Paul Vallas, floating a capital bond to construct new school buildings.
+- School District Superintendent Paul Vallas floating a capital bond to construct new school buildings.

-> - Then Mayor Michael Nutter’s interest in creating new public green spaces in underserved communities.
+- Mayor Michael Nutter’s interest in creating new public green spaces in underserved communities.

-> Four years and $40 million later, the “Big Green Block” is a two-block cluster of public spaces from Palmer Street to Norris Street in Fishtown.
+Four years and $40 million later, the “Big Green Block” is a two-block cluster of green stormwater infrastructure and public spaces from Palmer Street to Norris Street in Fishtown.
 These include:

-> Kensington Creative & Performing Arts High School
+Kensington Creative & Performing Arts High School

 Kensington CAPA High School became the first high school building in the country to achieve LEED Platinum certification.
 KCAPA boasts geothermal heating, maximized natural lighting, a rooftop garden, and wall insulation made of recycled denim, all of which make for an enhanced, non-toxic learning environment.